 - the amount of time you spend on trading DC

 - the type of financing that you use to support your trading in DC

 - whether you advertised or otherwise made it known that you are engaged in this activity

 So for example, if you are a DC internet content expert who regularly blogs about the subject and consults to the public on DC matters and you make intra-day trades on your DC account with the clear intention to profit from your trades it will be safe to say that your gains and losses are on account of income and the gains (net of your losses) will be fully taxable.

 If instead, you made one purchase transaction in DC a few years ago and have recently decided to cash out, you have no idea what blockchain is, you never intend to purchase DC again and the word “mining” triggers thoughts of physically digging into the ground rather than a network of servers then you’ll probably get away with claiming a capital gain and paying tax at half the normal rate.

 Never-the-less you need to report this on your personal or corporate tax return because not reporting income from DC transactions is clearly illegal.
 In addition, if your investment (at cost basis) in DC exceeds $100,000 Canadian dollars and the DC you bought is situated outside of Canada you MUST file form T1135 Foreign Income Verification Statement or you will be subject to some pretty strict penalties.

 At Campanella McDonald LLP we help small business owners, self-employed professionals, and affluent investors maximize their bottom lines by providing value-added tax, accounting and financial advice.
 Our partners and staff have been advising clients since 2002 on a variety of alternative investments including hedge funds, private equity investments, digital currency and real estate.
-For more information you can visit our website at www.cmllp.com, email us at email@example.com, or call 647-557-2935 ext: 101.
+For more information email us at firstname.lastname@example.org, or call 289-817-0097 ext: 101.